 - Occasional reports of damaged packaging or missing fasteners on arrival

-Verdict A well-built, vehicle-specific Class 3 hitch that gives Subaru Forester owners a reliable 2-inch receiver and strong corrosion protection, though a few installations may need minor frame hole work.
+Verdict: A well-built, vehicle-specific Class 3 hitch that gives Subaru Forester owners a reliable 2-inch receiver and strong corrosion protection, though a few installations may need minor frame hole work.

-2. Draw-Tite Class 3 Trailer Hitch 2" Receiver (76209)
+6. Draw-Tite Class 3 Trailer Hitch 2-Inch Receiver (Fits 2009–2013 Subaru Forester)

 |---|---|

-| Receiver Size | 2 Inch square |
+| Receiver size | 2 in. square |

 | Material | Alloy Steel |

-- Vehicle-specific design for a precise fit on Subaru Forester frames
+- Vehicle-specific design for a precise fit on 2009–2013 Subaru Forester

 - Solid all-welded alloy steel construction for strength and durability